Cloud-CV/EvalAI/docs/source/setup.md

 You can also use Docker Compose to run all the components of EvalAI together.
 The steps are:

-1. Get the source code on to your machine via git.
+1. Get the source code on to your machine via git

     ```shell
     git clone https://github.com/Cloud-CV/EvalAI.git evalai && cd evalai